-We recognised a $\in$ (2)m (2022: $\in$ 0m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
-This was primarily due to assumption changes (an decrease to both the inflation and the pension increase assumptions) offset by improved asset returns and a decrease in the discount rate used to value the future pension liabilities.
+We recognised a €(1)m (2023: €(2)m loss) pre-tax actuarial loss on our defined benefit pension scheme in the Statement of Comprehensive Income.
+This was primarily due to assumption changes.
+There was a decrease to both the inflation and the pension increase assumptions.
+This was offset by asset returns less than assumed due to market performance and experience adjustments.
+There was no move in the discount rate used to value the future pension liabilities at year end 2024 from year end 2023.